EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 <p>The LIME algorithm and <strong>lime</strong> R package are not limited to explaining CNNs.
 This approach can be used with any of the models we have used in this book, even the ones trained with <strong>parsnip</strong>.</p>
 </div>

-## Case study: hyperparameter search
+## Case study: hyperparameter search {#keras-hyperparameter}

 So far in all our deep learning models, we have only used one configuration of hyperparameters.
-Sometimes we want to try different hyperparameters out and find what works best for our model like we did in Chapters \@ref(mlclassificationfull) and \@ref(mlregressionfull) using the tune package.
-We can use the [tfruns](https://tensorflow.rstudio.com/tools/tfruns/overview/) package to run multiple Keras models and compare the results.
+Sometimes we want to try different hyperparameters out and find what works best for our model like we did in Sections \@ref(mlregressionfull) and \@ref(mlclassificationfull) using the **tune** package.
+We can use the [**tfruns**](https://tensorflow.rstudio.com/tools/tfruns/overview/) package to run multiple Keras models and compare the results.

-This workflow will be a little different than what we have seen in the book so far since we will have to create a .R file that contain the necessary modeling steps and then we use that file to run multiple models.
-A file named `cnn-spec.R` is created and you can see the raw file [here](https://raw.githubusercontent.com/EmilHvitfeldt/smltar/master/cnn-spec.R).
-The first thing we need to do is specify what hyperparameters we want to change.
-By convention, we name this object `FLAGS` and it is created using the `flags()` function.
+This workflow will be a little different than what we have seen in the book so far since we will have to create a `.R` file that contains the necessary modeling steps and then use that file to fit multiple models.
+Such an example file named `cnn-spec.R` used for the following models is available [on GitHub](https://raw.githubusercontent.com/EmilHvitfeldt/smltar/master/cnn-spec.R).
+The first thing we need to do is specify what hyperparameters we want to vary.
+By convention, this object is named `FLAGS` and it is created using the `flags()` function.
 For each parameter we want to tune, we add a corresponding `flag_*()` function, which can be `flag_integer()`, `flag_boolean()`, `flag_numeric()`, or `flag_string()` depending on what we need to tune.

 <div class="rmdwarning">
 <p>Be sure you are using the right type for each of these flags; Keras is quite picky!
 If Keras is expecting an integer and gets a numeric then you will get an error.</p>